Colorectal cancer: Stigma

+Methods of intervention

+Face-to-face interventions such as clinician-patient talk therapy, body-mind-spirit practices, and support group sessions have been identified as most effective in reducing anxiety and depression in CRC patients.
+Additionally, journaling exercises and over-the-phone talk therapy sessions have been implemented.
+Though deemed less effective, these non-face-to-face interventions are economically inclusive and have been found to reduce both depression and anxiety in CRC patients.

 Follow-up

 The U.S. National Comprehensive Cancer Network and American Society of Clinical Oncology provide guidelines for the follow-up of colon cancer.
 A medical history and physical examination are recommended every 3 to 6 months for 2 years, then every 6 months for 5 years.
-Carcinoembryonic antigen blood level measurements follow the same timing, but are only advised for people with T2 or greater lesions who are candidates for intervention.
-A CT-scan of the chest, abdomen and pelvis can be considered annually for the first 3 years for people who are at high risk of recurrence (for example, those who had poorly differentiated tumors or venous or lymphatic invasion) and are candidates for curative surgery (with the aim to cure).
+Carcinoembryonic antigen blood level measurements follow the same timing but are only advised for people with T2 or greater lesions who are candidates for intervention.
+A CT-scan of the chest, abdomen, and pelvis can be considered annually for the first 3 years for people who are at high risk of recurrence (for example, those who had poorly differentiated tumors or venous or lymphatic invasion) and are candidates for curative surgery (with the aim to cure).
 A colonoscopy can be done after 1 year, except if it could not be done during the initial staging because of an obstructing mass, in which case it should be performed after 3 to 6 months.
 If a villous polyp, a polyp >1 centimeter or high-grade dysplasia is found, it can be repeated after 3 years, then every 5 years.
 For other abnormalities, the colonoscopy can be repeated after 1 year.

 Routine PET or ultrasound scanning, chest X-rays, complete blood count or liver function tests are not recommended.

 For people who have undergone curative surgery or adjuvant therapy (or both) to treat non-metastatic colorectal cancer, intense surveillance and close follow-up have not been shown to provide additional survival benefits.
+A phase 3 randomized trial of patients who had completed adjuvant chemotherapy for stage II–III colon cancer found that a structured 3-year exercise program improved disease-free survival and was associated with lower all-cause mortality at a median 7.9-year follow-up.